Point Lookout: a free weekly publication of Chaco Canyon Consulting

 To avoid these problems, ask for volunteers for the lead before you ask for volunteers for the task — or select a lead in advance, privately.
 Once the task lead is named, everyone who volunteers knows the structure of the task group, and that clarity removes much of the risk of interpersonal difficulty.

 Although we ask for volunteers to find people who actually want the assignments, the process often uncovers problems within the team.
 Addressing those problems might seem difficult, but it's preferable to avoiding asking for volunteers.
-First in this series Go to top Top Next issue: Our Last Meeting Together Next Issue
+Tactics for Asking for Volunteers: I First issue in this series Go to top Top Next issue: Our Last Meeting Together Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!